 I really enjoyed birding here, we just don't have this type of habitat in Kent , Dartford Warblers were very vocal from the gorse bushes and even dared to show themselves on occasion.

-A couple of Stonechats were seen, a single Wheatear appeared briefly, several Lesser Redpoll flew overhead , then we heard the unmistakable song of a Tree Pipit.
+A couple of Stonechats were seen, a single Wheatear appeared briefly, several Lesser Redpoll flew overhead , then i heard the unmistakable song of a Tree Pipit.

 They have such an amazing display flight & song, cracking birds to see.